The following definitions will help you understand key health care terms:

-Set dollar amount you pay for doctor office visits and mail-order prescriptions.
+Set dollar amount you pay for doctor office visits and prescriptions.
 No other fees or deductibles apply.

-Dollar amount an individual or family must pay for covered care each calendar year before the medical plan pays benefits for most services—the deductible does not apply to doctor office visits, preventive or wellness care, prescriptions or routine lab work.
+Dollar amount an individual or family must pay for covered care each calendar year before the medical plan pays benefits for most services—the deductible does not apply to network doctor office visits, preventive or wellness care, prescriptions or routine lab work.

 The maximum amount that a health benefit plan will pay for a given Covered Service or supply.
 Also called maximum benefit allowance, maximum allowance or reasonable charge.

 Services that are non-preventive or non-routine, and needed in order to prevent the serious deterioration of a member’s health following an unforeseen illness, injury or condition.
-Urgent care includes services rendered for conditions that could not be adequately managed without immediate care or treatment, but do not require the level of care provided in the emergency room.
+Urgent care includes conditions that could not be adequately managed without immediate care or treatment, but do not require the level of care provided in the emergency room.

 |Walk-In or Retail Clinics||